jamibillou/joblr/README.md

 Bugfixes
 --------

+- share on LinkedIN fails if you don't have a LinkedIn auth yet
 - customise error pages
 - change logos and catchphrases in twitter/fb/li dev center
 - handle subdomains on Heroku